RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 - ❌ _Not supported_ - needs hashing method and memory map
 - ❌ libretro core: **gw**
   - Does not expose memory
-  - Uses recreations (by MADrigal) instead of actual Game & Watch ROMs

 ### Game Boy